ajufrancis/neutron-lan/modeling.md

 Neutron-lan modules are categolized into two categories:

-Command modules (like SaltStack execution modules):
+Category 1: Command Modules (like SaltStack execution modules):
 - init
 - (other modules to be added)

-Config modules (like SaltStack state modules):
+Category 2: Config Modules (like SaltStack state modules):
 - bridges
 - gateway
 - vxlan
 - subnets
 - (other modules to be added)

-Each config module should have "add", "get", "set" and "delete" functions in it.
+To support CRUD operations, each config module should have "add", "get", "set" and "delete" functions in it.

 For example,
 - "init.run()" initializes the local system setting
 - "bridges.add(...)" adds bridges required for neutron-lan

-The config modules may interwork with OVSDB to save/modify/delete local config, and a script under /etc/init.d reads the config in OVSDB to configure the system when rebooting.
+The config modules may interwork with OVSDB to create/read/update/delete local config, and a script under /etc/init.d reads the config in OVSDB to configure the system when rebooting.

 OVSDB schema for neutron-lan is defined [in this page](https://github.com/alexanderplatz1999/neutron-lan/blob/master/ovsdb-schema.md)